-Outcome 1: Through our regulation and partnership with stakeholders, ensure quality vocational education and training so that students, employers, the community and governments have confidence in the integrity of national qualifications issued by training providers Program 1.1 Regulation To ensure quality vocational education and training so that students, employers, governments and the community have confidence in the integrity of national qualifications issued by training providers.
-Key Activities Key activities reported in the current corporate plan that relate to this program: registration of training providers to provide national qualifications and course(s) to overseas students, if the provider meets the registration requirements accrediting national courses to meet statutory requirements education and engagement with providers to support compliance and continuous improvement of quality outcomes promoting provider culture and systems for self-assurance of compliance and quality outcomes to build the capacity of providers analysis of data, intelligence and information to identify and respond proportionately to risk monitoring provider performance against applicable standards and obligations proportionate management of non-compliance and enforcement activities partnering with stakeholders to improve the impact and effectiveness of our regulatory activities publication of information about our regulatory functions, outputs, decisions and insights about sector performance publication of information about our performance engagement with stakeholders to support continuous improvement and broader reform of the VET sector.
+Outcome 1: Through our regulation and partnership with stakeholders, ensure quality vocational education and training so that students, employers, the community and governments have confidence in the integrity of national qualifications issued by training providers ation cational education and training so that stude fidence in the integrity of national qualificatio Key Activities Key activities reported in the current corporate plan that relate to this program: registration of training providers to provide national qualifications and course(s) to overseas students, if the provider meets the registration requirements accrediting national courses to meet statutory requirements education and engagement with providers to support compliance and continuous improvement of quality outcomes promoting provider culture and systems for self-assurance of compliance and quality outcomes to build the capacity of providers analysis of data, intelligence and information to identify and respond proportionately to risk monitoring provider performance against applicable standards and obligations proportionate management of non-compliance and effectiveness of our regulatory activities publication of information about our regulatory functions, outputs, decisions and insights about sector performance publication of information about our performance engagement with stakeholders to support continuous improvement and broader reform of the VET sector.
 Year Performance measures Expected performance results Current Year 2022-23 ASQA delivers improved provider self- assurance and continuous quality improvement.
-On track ASQA regulation is best practice, integrated, risk-based and proportionate.
-On track ASQA is transparent in the performance of its regulatory functions and its responsibilities, including compliance with the Standards for VET Regulators 2015, and publishes information about the performance of the sector to support transparency and accountability.
-On track

-Year Performance measures Expected performance results ASQA's engagement and partnerships provide clarity of the role of the national regulator and improve regulatory outcomes.
+On track ASQA regulation is best practice, On track integrated, risk-based and proportionate.
+ASQA is transparent in the performance of its regulatory functions and its responsibilities, including compliance with the Standards for VET Regulators 2015, and publishes information about the performance of the sector to support transparency and accountability.
+On track Year Performance measures Expected performance results --------------------------- --- -- ASQA's engagement and partnerships provide clarity of the role of the national regulator and improve regulatory outcomes.
 On track ASQA is efficient, effective and continuously improves.
 On track Year Performance measures Planned performance results Budget Year 2023-24 ASQA delivers improved provider self- assurance and continuous quality improvement.
 Target: to achieve the performance targets set out in the ASQA Corporate Plan 2023-24 for each of the performance criteria.
 ASQA regulation is best practice, integrated, risk-based and proportionate.
 ASQA is transparent in the performance of its regulatory functions and its responsibilities, including compliance with the Standards for VET Regulators 2015, and publishes information about the performance of the sector to support transparency and accountability.
 ASQA's engagement and partnerships provide clarity of the role of the national regulator and improve regulatory impact.
 ASQA is efficient, effective and continuously improves.
 Forward Estimates 2024-27 As per 2023-24 As per 2023-24 Material changes to Program 1.1 resulting from 2023-24 Budget Measures: Nil